JiaqiTu/EE629-Internet-of-Things/README.md

 # EE629 Real-time video streaming based on Flusk

-**Description:** In this project, I use a normal Raspberry Pi camera and stream the video to the Web page.
+**Description:** In this project, I use a normal Raspberry Pi camera and stream the video to the Web page which implemented by a web server.
+I also bought a DHT11 and want to put temperature and humidity on the same page but it occoured errors I didn't figure it out.

 **File location:**

                ├── camera_pi.py
-               ├── appCam.py
+               ├── app.py
                ├── templates
                |     ├── index.html
                └── static